How to Handle Writer Fatigue

 Get Yourself a Group

 Support is key.
 We live in a social world where you can find support from your living room.
-You can also go out and find a real group of writers or bloggers (such as through your library), but if you can’t find one, Facebook groups are the way to go.
+You can also go out and find a real group of writers or bloggers (such as through your library), but if you can’t find one, Facebook groups are a way to go.
 They’re great for support, and they’re great for information.
-Some of the groups I belong to are Sisters in SEO and Female Freelance Writers.
-I’ve learned a lot from both groups, personally and professionally.
-I also belong to The Write Life Community which is good for creative writers.
+There are paid writer groups out there too, but be careful that you’re getting your money’s worth.
+Getting a degree also comes with a cohort, but this is obviously the most expensive option.

 Break Things Down